Update 2:50 p.m.

 Original story:

-Suspended Texas Attorney General Ken Paxton will be tried on securities fraud charges in Harris County, the Texas Court of Criminal Appeals decided Wednesday morning.
+Suspended Texas Attorney General Ken Paxton securities fraud charges case will return to Harris County, the Texas Court of Criminal Appeals decided Wednesday morning.

 Legal proceedings on these felony cases were delayed for several years, under accusations that Paxton had obstructed justice and abused the judicial process.